Thursday, March 22, 2018

 Afternoon Keynote and Book Signing with Jeff Zentner

-Jeff Zentner is the author of New York Times Notable Book The Serpent King and Goodbye Days.
-He has won the William C. Morris Award, Amelia Elizabeth Walden Award, International Literacy Association Award, Westchester Fiction Award, been longlisted for the Carnegie Medal and UKLA, and was a finalist for the Southern Book Prize and Indies Choice Award.
-He was selected as a Publishers Weekly Flying Start.
+He is the author of New York Times Notable Book The Serpent King as well as Goodbye Days.
+The Serpent King is also the winner of the 2017 Thumbs Up!
+Award.
+His third book, Rayne & Delilah’s Midnite Matinee is forthcoming in Spring 2019.
+He is the winner of the William C. Morris Award, the Amelia Elizabeth Walden Award, the International Literacy Association Award, and the Westchester Fiction Award.
+His books have been nominated and longlisted for the Carnegie Medal, and he has been a finalist for the Indies Choice Award and the Southern Book Prize, and been named a Publishers Weekly Flying Start.
 Before becoming a writer, he was a musician who recorded with Iggy Pop, Nick Cave, and Debbie Harry.
 He lives in Nashville.

 Friday, March 23, 2018